Austria: dominance of the tabloids

 Czech Republic: a media tycoon bolsters his empire

 The billionaire Andrej Babiš dominates large sections of the Czech media and is also politically active.
 His opponents call him "the Czech Berlusoni".
 But former editors of media outlets that Babiš has taken over in recent years are gathering at alternative websites and creating an alternative public sphere.

 Denmark: a cruder journalistic culture

-Finland: Finns still avid newspaper readers
+Finland: A nation of avid newspaper readers

 The media crisis and the upheavals in the media landscape are a subject of constant debate in Finland.
-Two controversial pieces of tax legislation were discussed particularly heatedly: the introduction of VAT for print products in 2012, initially 9, now 10 percent, and a year later the so-called Yle tax, named after Finland's radio and television broadcaster, which replaced the television license fee based on ownership of a TV receiver.
-The newspaper publishers hold the introduction of VAT partly responsible for the decline in circulations, and even politicians in the governing party are now demanding that the rate at least be reduced.
+Two controversial pieces of tax legislation were discussed particularly heatedly: the introduction of VAT for print products in 2012, initially 9, now 10 percent, and a year later the so-called Yle tax, named after Finland's radio and television broadcaster, which replaced the television licence fee based on ownership of a TV receiver.
+The newspaper publishers hold the introduction of VAT partly responsible for the decline in circulation, and even politicians in the governing party are now demanding that the rate at least be reduced.